 His experience outside the classroom has given him opportunities to work on initiatives designed to protect people from terrorism.
 “I had a small part in national cyber defense.
 Specifically, after the Paris bombings on Nov.
 13, 2015, I worked on programs designed to provide some additional early warning in the event of similar orchestrated attacks in the future.”

-For SANS, Matthew teaches SEC460 and SEC560.
-He worked with other SANS instructors to develop SEC460, Enterprise Threat and Vulnerability Assessment.
+For SANS, Matthew teaches SEC560: Network Penetration Testing and Ethical Hacking and worked with other SANS instructors to create SEC460: Enterprise and Cloud | Threat and Vulnerability Assessment.
 Of the new course, Matthew writes, “Because SEC460 is a foundational course in the SANS penetration testing curriculum, it is itself a herald and a promise.
 For some newcomers, the first adventure with SANS is the spark of awakening for their inner hacker.
 It acts as a catalyst facilitating personal evolution and even genesis of a lifelong passion.
 The course authors, Adrien de Beaupre, Tim Medin, and myself, have meticulously crafted the SEC460 challenge to be a formative experience, attainable by all yet elementary to none.”

 An avid runner who also plays piano, guitar and violin, Matthew lives in Texas with a multitude of Cisco switches.
 In addition to teaching at SANS, he is an avid supporter of cyber competitions and participates as a red team member or mentor for the Collegiate Cyber Defense Competition (CCDC), the annual NSA-led event Cybersecurity Defense Exercise (CDX), and SANS Institute’s NetWars.